How Did Adidas Grow Worldwide?

 Why this accelerated global growth

-• Lower labor cost
+• Lower production costs

 • Faster category expansion

-• High production capacity
+• High manufacturing capacity

 • Access to specialized machinery

-• Strong supply-chain resilience
+• Supply-chain resilience

-Diverse production = fewer delays, fewer risks, and more consistent scaling.
+💬 OEM Insight: Diversified manufacturing means fewer delays, fewer risks, and more consistent scaling.

 4. Cultural Influence Helped Adidas Reach New Markets

-• Hip-hop communities embraced Adidas early
+• Hip-hop communities adopted Adidas early

-• Collaborations with Kanye West, Pharrell, Y-3
+• Collaborations with Kanye West, Pharrell Williams, and Y-3

-• Strong presence in football, running, training
+• Strong presence in football, running, and training

-• Iconic three-stripe identity
+• The instantly recognizable three-stripe identity

 Adidas vs competitors (culture impact)